-To probe the nature of the learned memory representation, we systematically applied both compression schemes to a network trained on the Ridge.
-While we focus our main analysis on the high-load condition of $P/N=3.0$, we confirmed that the same qualitative phenomena hold for other parameter settings, such as $P/N=2.0$ (see Appendix~\ref{app:generality}).
+To examine the learned representation, we apply both compression schemes to networks trained on the Ridge.
+While the main analysis uses $P/N=3.0$, similar behavior is observed for other settings (e.g., $P/N=2.0$; see Appendix~\ref{app:generality}).

-\textbf{Extreme Robustness to Quantization:} Fig.~\ref{fig:quantization} shows the bit accuracy and stability margin as a function of the quantization bit depth $k$.
-Remarkably, the network maintains perfect recall accuracy (1.0) even when the weights are quantized down to 2 bits, with negligible variance across trials confirming the consistency of this robustness.
-Even in the extreme case of 1-bit quantization, the accuracy remains near perfect.
+\textbf{Robustness to Quantization:} Figure~\ref{fig:quantization} shows bit accuracy and stability margin as functions of the quantization bit depth $k$.
+The network maintains perfect recall accuracy even at 2-bit resolution, with negligible variance across trials.
+At $k=1$, accuracy remains high.

-Interestingly, the stability margin (blue dashed line) exhibits a sharp increase at very low bit depths.
-This phenomenon, which we term \textit{Quantization Saturation}, can be interpreted as a form of saturation-induced force amplification, analogous to hard-thresholding effects in perceptron-like models.
-The coarse discretization forces small weight values to the extremes (min/max), effectively amplifying the input potential.
-Although the magnitude of the force is distorted, its sign remains correct, preserving the attractor basins.
+The stability margin increases at low bit depths.
+This effect, termed \textit{Quantization Saturation}, can be interpreted as saturation-induced amplification: discretization pushes small weights toward extreme values, increasing the magnitude of the input potential while preserving its sign.

-\textbf{High Sensitivity to Sparsity:} In stark contrast, Figure~\ref{fig:sparsity} illustrates the impact of magnitude pruning.
-The network performance degrades rapidly as the sparsity ratio increases, with a mere 10\% pruning causing a significant drop in accuracy.
-This suggests that even small-magnitude weights play a critical role.
+\textbf{Sensitivity to Sparsity:} In contrast, Figure~\ref{fig:sparsity} shows that performance degrades rapidly as the sparsity ratio increases.
+Even moderate pruning (e.g., 10\%) leads to a significant drop in accuracy, indicating that small-magnitude weights contribute to the representation.